Pseudo2002/practical/README.md

 # practical
-Greeting Im new to Github
+Greetings, Im new to Github